University of Missouri–Kansas City: Volker Campus

 UMKC has two campuses in Kansas City.
 Most of UMKC's main campus (Volker campus) is inside a square formed by Volker Boulevard (north), Oak Street (west), 53rd Street (south), and Troost (east).
-The "Hospital Hill" campus houses the health sciences academic departments.
+The Health Sciences District campus houses the health sciences academic departments.
 Directly across Troost from UMKC is Rockhurst University, a Jesuit university.

-Hospital Hill Campus
+Health Sciences District Campus

-The Hospital Hill Campus houses the School of Nursing, the School of Medicine, the School of Dentistry, and the School of Pharmacy.
+The Health Sciences District campus houses the School of Nursing, the School of Medicine, the School of Dentistry, and the School of Pharmacy.

+St. Joseph Campus

+The UMKC School of Medicine–St. Joseph campus opened a new 22,000-square-foot, $14.5 million medical education building in August 2025.
+Located in St. Joseph, Missouri, the facility includes classrooms, simulation labs, and clinical training spaces designed to expand rural health education.

 Buildings

 Biological Sciences Building

 Built in 1972, the Biological Sciences Building is located north of the Spencer Chemistry Building and east of Katz Hall.
 The building houses offices, classrooms, and research laboratories of the School of Biological Sciences.
 The school offers undergrad, grad, and doctoral degrees in the life sciences.
 The Biological Sciences Building and Spencer Chemistry Building are connected on four of its floors; in addition to this, the south stairwell on the basement floor of the Biological Sciences Building is the north stairwell of the Spencer Chemistry Building.